 Seek Support for the Prostate Cancer Fight

 Many hospitals offer support groups for prostate cancer patients and their family members.
 Sharing emotions with sympathetic listeners can offer relief.
 Plus, listening to others' experiences may provide you with new insights and coping strategies.
 You may also want to seek advice and support from social workers.
-These professionals are specially trained to counsel families of patients with terminal illnesses on all issues -- from emotional to financial to treatment-related.
+These professionals are specially trained to counsel families of patients with terminal illnesses.